AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 >[!NOTE]
 >
->This page contains beta documentation that describes functionality available to customers of Audience Manager *and* Adobe Experience Platform.
-This documentation is subject to change before the final product release.
+> The functionality described on this page is available to customers of Audience Manager and Adobe Experience Platform.
 >
 > Contact your Adobe sales representative to unlock access to this functionality.